 LzLabs Software Defined Mainframe®

 LzLabs Software Defined Mainframe® (SDM) is a workload rehosting and mainframe modernization platform.
 SDM enables mainframe legacy applications to execute on open systems, with no requirement for source-code changes, recompilation or conversion of data types.
 In addition, SDM has unique features that allow legacy applications to be gracefully modernized to contemporary languages and implementations, without compromising the integrity or operation of the system as a whole.

 No Source-code Changes, No Recompilation

-Eliminating the need to find, modify and recompile source-code of legacy applications, just to re-host them, is at the core of how SDM significantly reduces the risk and complexity of legacy workload re-hosting.
+Eliminating the need to find, modify and recompile source-code of legacy applications is at the core of how SDM significantly reduces the risk and complexity of legacy workload re-hosting.
 Our unique method enables z/Architecture® binary executable programs to operate at native speeds on x86_64 architecture computers running an open systems software stack, finally opening the path to legacy modernization.

 Data Formats Preserved

-The design of SDM ensures data is preserves in original formats as it is migrated.
+The design of SDM ensures data is preserved in original formats as it is migrated.
 The importance of this cannot be overstated.
 Alongside source-code availability (or lack thereof) data format changes are among the largest impediments to successful legacy workload rehosting.
 Without this capability, integer formats, decimal formats and collating sequences for character data will all change, and dramatically affect the execution of re-hosted applications.
 SDM eliminates these issues entirely, for both conventional files and data stored in databases.